jjj333-p/matrix-word-counter/README.md

 - The counts are on a per room basis, so you can see just how degenerate your room is!
 - Any word fitting the regex `/[^a-z0-9]/gi` will be counted
 - Run `.count <word>` to count how many times a word has been said in this room
+- Run `.help` to get back to this github repo
-- Do note, this bot does not support encryption.
+- Do note, this bot does not support encryption

 # Hosting